sailfishos-mirror/bind9/bin/check/named-checkconf.rst

 .. option:: -p

-   This option prints out the :iscman:`named.conf` and included files in canonical form if no errors were detected.
-See also the :option:`-x` option.
+   This option prints the contents of :iscman:`named.conf` and all included files in canonical form, if no errors were detected.
+See also the :option:`-x` and :option:`-e` options.

 .. option:: -t directory